Women take the spotlight at first Brazil presidential debate - NewsBreak

 Women take the spotlight at first Brazil presidential debate

-RIO DE JANEIRO (AP) — Brazilian presidential candidates have squared off in their first debate — with the jousting overshadowed by questions about President Jair Bolsonaro’s treatment of women, who may be crucial to his chances.
+Brazilian presidential candidates have squared off in their first debate — with the jousting overshadowed by questions about President Jair Bolsonaro 's treatment of women, who may be crucial to his chances.

 Sunday night's debate became something of a pile-on after Bolsonaro snapped at a journalist, Vera Magalhães, who asked whether uptake of COVID-19 vaccines has been affected by disinformation spread by people including the president.
 He has falsely claimed the shot caused people to develop AIDS faster and has warned about potentially life-altering side effects.